-Boxing World C'ships: India’s Narender Berwal enters pre-quarterfinals with easy win
+Boxing World C'ships: India’s Narender Berwal, Rohit Mor through to pre-quarterfinals

-Indian boxer Narender Berwal (+92kg) stormed into the pre-quarterfinals of the AIBA Men’s World Championships after out-classing Sierra Leone’s Mohamed Kendeh in a lop-sided second-round contest here on Thursday.
+Indian boxers Narender Berwal (+92kg) and Rohit Mor (57kg) stormed into the pre-quarterfinals of the AIBA Men’s World Championships after out-classing and intimidating their opponents in lop-sided second-round contests in Belgrade on Thursday.

+While Berwal stopped Sierra Leone’s Mohamed Kendeh, Mor proved too good for Bosnia and Herzegovina’s Alen Rahimic, winning 5-0.

-Berwal thoroughly dominated his imposing rival, who just could not connect for the most part and struggled with his movement as well.
+Berwal thoroughly dominated his imposing rival, who just could not connect for most part of the bout and struggled with his movement as well.

-The Indian, making his debut at the big event, was the sharper of the two and did well not to avoid the heavy punches Kendeh threw.
+The Indian, making his debut at the big event, was the sharper of the two and did well not to come in the line of the heavy punches Kendeh could have thrown had he been more agile.

 Kendeh’s sluggish footwork, inability to either defend himself or launch any attack of note eventually forced the referee to hand him a standing eight count a minute and a half into the third round.

 The bout was then stopped in Berwal’s favour.
+He will face Tajikistan’s Rakhimov Khusravkhon, who is a former Asian Games champion.

+Next up in the ring for India was Mor and he was equally relentless against Rahimic, who struggled to keep his head up.

+The bout went the full distance but Mor quite literally had his rival scurrying for cover for the entire three rounds.

 However, late last night, another debutant Varinder Singh (60kg) was forced to give a walkover to Karen Tonakanyan of Armenia as he was in no position to fight due to high fever.

 “He is better now.
-We took him to the hospital and also got him tested for COVID-19 and was found to be negative.
-Just bad luck, what can you do,” said India’s High Performance Director Santiago Nieva.
+We took him to hospital and also got him tested for COVID-19 and was found to be negative.
+Just bad luck, what can you do,” India’s High Performance Director Santiago Nieva told PTI.

-India protests Chahar’s loss but appeal rejected
+India’s appeal rejected

 India protested against the RSC loss of Lakshya Chahar (86kg) on Wednesday evening but it was rejected by the tournament jury.

-Chahar lost to Korea’s Kim Hyeongkyu, a former Asian Games silver medallist, after the bout had to be stopped in the second round when a forehead cut sustained by the Indian opened up.
+Chahar lost to Korea’s Kim Hyeongkyu, a former Asian Games silver-medallist, after the bout had to be stopped in the second round when a forehead cut sustained by the Indian opened up.

 The injury was caused by a head butt from Hyeongkyu in the first round.
 Chahar won the opening round 4-1 and was the dominant one in the second round as well but the judges ruled in favour of the Korean after the bout was stopped.